ClementMadiot/Brainwave_react/README.md

 - The react-router-dom package contains bindings for using React Router in web applications.
 Please see the Getting Started guide for more information on how to get started with React Router.

 - [TailwindCSS](https://tailwindcss.com/docs/installation)
+- TailwindCSS is a valuable tool for developers who want to build modern, responsive, and visually appealing websites without sacrificing development speed.

 ## <br /> <a name="launch-app">🚀 Launch App</a>